My Names: Gender Expectations for a Taiwanese Woman

-In this story, Ada Cheng explains the meanings of her Chinese name: Shu-Ju.
-She explains the connection between her name, her parents’ expectations for her as a daughter, and the cultural expectations for her as a daughter.
-She details why she chose to stay with the name Ada and what Ada means to her life and her identity.
+Ada Cheng explains the meanings of her Chinese name: Shu-Ju, and the connection to expectations of her parents and their Chinese culture.
+She details why she chose to stay with the name Ada and what the name means to life and identity.

 - How do parents come up with names for their children in Taiwan?
 What do names represent?